-ESG funding percentages by eligible program component for 2023-2024 have been recommended by the City to the Fresno Madera Continuum of Care (FMCoC) for consideration at its December 8, 2022, meeting.
-The proposed percentage of funding by component is as follows, however project selection and the final Annual Action Plan will incorporate any final recommendations by the FMCoC to the City, as well as final funding allocations from HUD.
+ESG funding percentages by eligible program component for 2025-2026 have been recommended by the City to the Fresno Madera Continuum of Care (FMCoC) for consideration at its December 12, 2024, meeting.
+The proposed percentage of funding by component is as follows, however project selection and the final Annual Action Plan may incorporate recommendations by the FMCoC to the City, as well as final funding allocations from HUD.

 Table 1: Emergency Solutions Grant Funding Allocations

-ESG Program Component Entity Type 2023-2024 Anticipated Allocation % 2023-2024 Anticipated Allocation \$ Rapid Rehousing Non-Profits or Units of Local Government 54% 327,557 Street Outreach or Emergency Shelter Non-Profits or Units of Local Government 33.5% 203,206 Homelessness Prevention Non-Profits or Units of Local Government 5% 30,329 Homeless Management Information System Units of Local Government 0% 0 ESG Program Administration City of Fresno 7.5% 45,494
+ESG Program Component Entity Type 2025-2026 Anticipated Allocation % 2025-2026 Anticipated Allocation \$ Rapid Rehousing Non-Profits or Units of Local Government 40% \$240,432 Street Outreach or Emergency Shelter Non-Profits or Units of Local Government 34% \$204,367 Homelessness Prevention Non-Profits or Units of Local Government 15.5% \$93,167 Homeless Management Information System Units of Local Government 3% \$18,032 ESG Program Administration City of Fresno 7.5% \$45,081